ArtBlnd/rename-future/README.md

 ```

 ## Using rename-future
 With rename-future, you can simply define a new name for returning future! without any runtime costs.
+Only you have to do is define a new `async fn` and add attribute.
 ```
 impl Service<Request> for AsyncFnService {
     type Response = ();